tchapi/davis/README.md

 A simple, fully translatable admin interface and frontend for `sabre/dav` based on [Symfony 5](https://symfony.com/) and [Bootstrap 4](https://getbootstrap.com/), initially inspired by [Baïkal](https://github.com/sabre-io/Baikal).

-Provides user edition, calendar creation and sharing, address book creation and sharing.
+Provides user edition, calendar creation and sharing, and address book creation.
 The interface is simple and straightforward, responsive, and provides a light and a dark mode.

 Easily containerisable (_`Dockerfile` and sample `docker-compose` configuration file provided_).